DavJ/research/README.md

                              to quaternion left and right multiplication.
 Finaly quaternion left and right multiplication is compared to matrix of Lorentz transform, and all elements are symbolicaly evaluated.
 Then follows simplification.

+     new_dev.wxm          -  in this file I substituted in 25 equations from pauli12.wxm for lij coeficients from FTL lorentz transform, and then simplified equations to 5 only
+                            (k2_7 - still contains expanded form)

+     conversion_table_lorentz_to_biquats.wxm - this file contains brief summary of results from pauli12.wxm and new_dev.wxm, use as reference for further derivation